mountaineerbr/shellChatGPT/man/README.md

 name* or the *format*, such as “*./new_audio.mp3*” (“*mp3*”, “*wav*”, “*flac*”, “*opus*”, “*aac*”, or “*pcm16*”); or set “*-*” for stdout.

-Do mind that PlayAI (supported by Groq AI) has different output formats such as “*mulaw*” and “*ogg*”, as well as different voice names such as Aaliyah-PlayAI, Adelaide-PlayAI, Angelo-PlayAI, etc.
+Do mind that GroqAI’s Orpheus has the specific output format “*wav*”, as well as different voice names such as daniel, autumn, diana, etc.

 Set `options -zv` to *not* play received output.